-Freshmen and transfer students make up the bulk of the team with 16 girls.
+One can assume that a team may need some time to adjust and feel comfortable with such a change.
+For the next few games the team will go back team with 16 girls.
 Freshman Nicole DePietro, who was athlete of the week Sept.
 11-15, has been making contributions.